MIDS-scaling-up/v3/week09/hw/Readme.md

 This homework will be focused on aspects of multi-gpu and multi-node model training.
 The current idea is to train an object detector network on custom data

+Alternatively, the students would be required to create their own design of a model and train it from random weights.

+Finally, the students need to demonstrate that their Jetson device can use the trained model for inference